 The Consolidated Community Development Plan consists of a strategic plan and an annual action plan.

-The strategic plan contains a community development needs assessment, a housing market analysis, and the strategies to meet priority needs.
-The annual action plan describes specific projects and activities that will be undertaken in the coming year with federal funds to address priority needs.
+The strategic plan contains a community development needs assessment, a housing market analysis, and an annual action plan describes specific projects and activities that will be undertaken in the coming year with federal funds to address priority needs.
 The Consolidated Plan covers the period from July 1, 2015 through June 30, 2020.